autotelik/datashift/README.markdown

 ## Installation

-Add gem 'datashift' to your Gemfile/bundle, or install the latest gem as usual :
+Add gem 'datashift' to your Gemfile/bundle or use ```gem install```

-    gem install datashift
+    ```ruby gem 'datashift' ```

+For Spree support also add :

+    ```ruby gem 'datashift_spree' ```

 To use :

-    gem 'datashift'
     require 'datashift'

-To use the Thor command line applications :
+To use the Thor command line applications, pull in the tasks.

-    Create a high level .thor file - e.g mysite.thor - in your Rails root directory
+Generally the easiest way is to, create a high level .thor file in your Rails root directory

+    e.g mysite.thor

 Edit the file and add the following to pull in the thor commands :